How to Manage Permissions for WooCommerce Orders

 In this guide, I'll show you how to customize access to the WooCommerce Orders area.
 This will allow some users to login to the “Orders” area and process orders.

-We’re going to use the Capability Manager Enhanced plugin.
+We're going to use the PublishPress Capabilities plugin.

 Accessing WooCommerce Orders

-Once you have the Capability Manager Enhanced plugin installed on your site, go to User > Capabilities.
+Once you have the PublishPress Capabilities plugin installed on your site, go to “Capabilities”.

 In the right sidebar, choose the role you want to give “Orders” access.
 In this example, I'm choosing the “Editor” role: